MENTAL HEALTH GUIDE

 Many children with ADHD have difficulty sleeping at night, whether or not they are on medication.
 ADHD can cause hyperactivity in some kids, making it seem like they are “on the go” until nighttime.
 If a child is on stimulant medication, parents may see more challenging behaviors at night as the medication starts to wear off.
 Some children on medication may have difficulty falling asleep because the stimulants affect them the same way that caffeine affects adults.
 No matter the cause, there are some simple strategies that may help kids of all ages with ADHD get to sleep more easily.

 A bedtime ritual is a powerful sign that it is time to sleep.
 It needs to be simple so the child can “re-create” the ritual even if the parent is not present.
 Try writing out the bedtime ritual to make it consistent.
 For young kids, this might be reading a book with a parent.
 For older kids, it could be reading quietly to themselves in their room.
-Avoid activities that are exciting or energizing.
+Avoid activities that are exciting or energizing, and avoid screens such as phones or tablets.

 Keep bedtime and wake-up times consistent